Qin Liu, M.D., Ph.D.

 Paul M. Lieberman, Ph.D.

-Hilary Koprowski, M.D., Endowed Professor and Program Leader, Gene Expression & Regulation Program, The Wistar Institute Cancer Center
+Hilary Koprowski, M.D., Endowed Professor and Program Leader, Gene Expression & Regulation Program, Ellen and Ronald Caplan Cancer Center

 Director, Center for Chemical Biology & Translational Medicine

 Luis J. Montaner, D.V.M., D.Phil.

 Associate Director for Shared Resources, Ellen and Ronald Caplan Cancer Center